JavierRamirez14/diabetic_retinopathy_detection/README.md

 ## 2. The Dataset

-This project was developed for the Kaggle competition "Diabetic Retinopathy Detection."
+This project was developed for the Kaggle competition ["Diabetic Retinopathy Detection"](https://www.kaggle.com/competitions/diabetic-retinopathy-detection).
 The dataset comprises a large collection of high-resolution retinal images, graded by a clinician on a scale from 0 to 4:

 - **0 - No DR:** No Diabetic Retinopathy.
 - **1 - Mild:** Mild Diabetic Retinopathy.